Student Guide

 - RESEARCH BRIEFS

-One unit of research participation is awarded for a written research brief (e.g. two research briefs is equivalent to two units of research participation).
-When completing this assignment, you should anticipate spending approximately one hour reading and writing a brief that compares two specific theories/concepts related to the course you are taking.
+One unit of research participation is awarded for a written research brief (e.g., two research briefs are equivalent to two units of research participation).
+When completing this assignment, anticipate spending approximately one hour reading and writing a brief that compares two specific theories/concepts related to the course you are taking.

-If you are having trouble finding studies in which to participate at midterm or later, we encourage you to fulfill your remaining research experience requirements by preparing research briefs.
+If you are having trouble finding studies in which to participate in at midterm or later, we encourage you to fulfill your remaining research experience requirements by preparing research briefs.
 All research briefs are graded during the last week of each semester.
-While we will gladly accept research briefs throughout the semester, your account will not be credited until the end of the semester as a result of the grading procedure.
+While we will gladly accept research briefs throughout the semester, your account will not be credited until the end of the semester due to the grading procedure.

-Sources for these assignments are available via the electronic journals link at the Criss Library website.
-If necessary, librarians and support staff are available at the Criss Library help desk to guide you with using electronic journals.
-Or, contact the library help desk at (402) 554-3206.
+Sources for these assignments are available via the electronic journals link on the Criss Library website.
+If necessary, librarians and support staff are available at the Criss Library help desk to guide you in using electronic journals.
+Alternatively, contact the library help desk at (402) 554-3206.

 The Assignment.
-Select two specific theories/concepts that have been covered in your class or that your textbook author focuses on.
+Select two specific theories/concepts that have been covered in your class or emphasized by your textbook author.
 For each theory/concept:

-- Summarize the basic assumptions the theory proposes (e.g. what is the causal path?
+- Summarize the basic assumptions proposed by the theory (e.g., what is the causal path?
 How does this theory explain questions regarding marketing/management?).
-Examples are often useful to help explain the theory connection to actual business practice.
+Examples are often useful in illustrating the theory's connection to actual business practice.

-- Describe the similarities you think these theories have (e.g. do they incorporate similar concepts?
-Have similar times of origin?).-- Note: You should have adequate comparisons/contrasts.
-The similarity that “they both explain marketing/management” is absolutely NOT a sufficient example.
+- Describe the similarities you think these theories share (e.g., do they incorporate similar concepts?
+Have similar times of origin?).
+Note: Ensure you provide adequate comparisons/contrasts.
+Stating that “they both explain marketing/management” is NOT a sufficient example.

-- How are the theories different? (e.g. do they explain different business concepts?
+- Highlight the differences between the theories (e.g., do they explain different business concepts?
 Are they better or worse at explaining consumer behavior, management strategy, etc.?)

-- Finally, explain which theory you believe is better.
-Be sure to support your argument or explain why you think so (e.g. better evidence; can answer more questions).
+- Finally, explain which theory you believe is superior, providing support for your argument (e.g., better evidence; ability to answer more questions).

-The body of the report should indicate the student’s name, ID number, and which class the paper is submitted for to receive RPP credit.
-The report must be typed (12-point font with standard 1-inch margins) and submitted via electronic format.
-To do this, you should email a copy of your summary to domalley@unomaha.edu (acceptable formats include: .docx; .doc; or .pdf).
+The body of the report should indicate the student’s name, ID number, and the class for which the paper is submitted for to receive RPP credit.
+The report must be typed (12-point font with standard 1-inch margins) and submitted electronically.
+To do this, email a copy of your summary to muntahabanihani@unomaha.edu (acceptable formats include: .docx; .doc; or .pdf).

-This file must be named: last name, first initial, middle initial, and number of alternative research papers that the document represents (e.g. Jane Marie Doe’s file would be named doejm1).
+This file must be named: last name, first initial, middle initial, and the number of alternative research papers that the document represents (e.g., Jane Marie Doe’s file would be named doejm1).

-The burden of responsibility to make sure that a file was received is placed on the participant.
-Therefore, it is highly recommended that you request an e-mail confirming that your file has been received and print a copy for your records.
+The responsibility to ensure that a file was received is placed on the participant.
+Therefore, it is highly recommended that you request an email confirming that your file has been received and print a copy for your records.

-Due date - The alternative research assignment(s) is due no later than TBD at 5 P.M.
-Student reports must be turned in to domalley@unomaha.edu by this date or they will not receive credit for their participation; late papers cannot be accepted.
+Due date - The alternative research assignment(s) are due no later than November 30th at 5:00 PM.
+Student reports must be turned in to muntahabanihani@unomaha.edu by this date, or they will not receive credit for their participation; late papers cannot be accepted.

 - IMPORTANT DATES & DEADLINES